 While there is no federal inheritance tax, six states impose inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 In all of these states, a spouse is exempt from paying inheritance tax.
 Children and grandchildren are exempt from inheritance tax in each of the states except for Pennsylvania and Nebraska.
 Exemptions vary by state for siblings, aunts, uncles and sons-in-law and daughters-in-law.
 You will likely face higher inheritance tax rates if you aren’t related to the deceased.

 Where there is an inheritance tax, the tax rate depends on such factors as the state, your relationship to the deceased and the amount you inherited.
-Rates range from 0% up to 18% of the value of the inheritance.
+Rates across all states range from 0% up to 18% of the value of the inheritance.

 Inheritance tax is often discussed in relation to estate tax.
-These are two distinct taxes.
-The beneficiary pays inheritance tax, while estate tax is collected from the deceased’s estate.
+However, these are two distinct taxes.
+The beneficiary pays inheritance taxes, while the government levies estate taxes on the estate of the decedent.
 Assets may be subject to both estate and inheritance taxes, neither of the taxes or just one of them.
-Maryland and New Jersey are the only states that collect both estate and inheritance tax.
-In those states, inheritance can be taxed both before and after it’s distributed.
-Of course, state laws change regularly.
-It’s always important to double check with your state tax agency and maybe even an estate lawyer.

-Inherited lump sums aren’t considered income.
+Inherited lump sums don’t fall under the definition of “income.”
 However, you could pay taxes on assets that create income.
 If you inherit stocks, real estate or other items that appreciate, you may have to pay capital gains tax once you sell them.
 The amount you’ll pay in capital gains tax is based largely on the amount of profit you make, using the value at the time of inheritance as your cost basis.
 If you inherit a retirement account, you’ll have to pay income taxes on distributions.
 Inherited Roth IRAs, however, are tax free, as are life insurance proceeds.

 Coming into a large inheritance doesn’t guarantee financial security.
 Without a plan, it’s very easy to blow a windfall.
-The sudden rush of money is known to spark lifestyle inflation and irrational behavior.
+The sudden rush of money can spark lifestyle inflation and irrational behavior.
 Beneficiaries are sometimes in worse financial shape after inheritance than before.
-If you’re set to inherit a sizable chunk of change, be realistic about the amount you’re inheriting, assess your current financial situation, consider your goals, establish boundaries and spend thoughtfully.
+If you’re going to inherit a sizable chunk of change, be realistic about the amount you’re inheriting, assess your current financial situation, consider your goals, establish boundaries and spend thoughtfully.
 Debt repayment and investing should be top priorities.

 Tips for Managing an Inheritance

 - Don’t go it alone.
 Getting an inheritance is a great time to find a financial advisor.
 You may be unsure of how best to use your newfound wealth, and you’ll likely have questions.
 An advisor can help you draft a financial plan with your windfall factored in and decide how to invest your money so it grows over the long term.
-A matching tool like SmartAsset’s makes it easier to find an advisor who meets your needs.
-Once you answer a series of questions about your financial situation and needs, our tool will match you with up to three advisors in your area.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Realistically assess your inheritance and prioritize your goals.
 Are you behind on saving for retirement?
 Are there high-interest debts you have yet to pay off?
 Have you been meaning to start saving for your child’s education?
 Many advisors recommending using inheritance to first create a rainy day fund, then pay down debts and then to fund retirement savings.